chironjit/single-gpu-passthrough/README.md

 1. Before proceeding to the GPU section, ensure that your USB passthrough works correctly.
 Whether you are passing through your USB devices or your whole USB controller, you should check that it works correctly.
 If you accidentally forget this part, and your USB does not work, you will just have to reset your PC to exit.

 2. The fastest way to get your ROM is to get it from the Techpowerup site.
-Often, ROMs on this site already have the bios already edited but your mileage may vary.
+Often, ROMs on this site already have the bios edited but your mileage may vary.
 Please note that you should look up your exact device and revision as there are differences between brands, AND revisions of the same model.

 3. You can theoretically [leave applications in Linux running in the background while on your VM](https://github.com/joeknock90/Single-GPU-Passthrough#note), but this is not advisable.

 4. You can store your ROM in a different folder than the one suggested, but this may sometimes be an issue.
-If you get an error along the lines of [failed to find / load romfile](https://github.com/joeknock90/Single-GPU-Passthrough#failed-to-findload-romfile), then this is likely to be the cause.
+If you get an error along the lines of [failed to find / load romfile](https://github.com/joeknock90/Single-GPU-Passthrough#failed-to-findload-romfile) (in your log file, see pointer number 6), then this is likely to be the cause.

 5. At this point, this guide does not include optimisations for your VM.
 The section on [improving VM performance](https://github.com/bryansteiner/gpu-passthrough-tutorial#----part-4-improving-vm-performance) in Steiner's guide is a good place to get some optimisation tips and tricks.

 6. If you run into issues, you can check the log file at `nano /var/log/libvirt/qemu/win10.log` to see if it has helpful pointers.

+7. You can change the boot order after having installed Windows in your VM.

 ## Conclusion